 MPH: Environmental Health Concentration

-The Master of Public Health program with a concentration in environmental health (EH) prepares students to move into the front lines of public health.
-The curriculum first gives a firm grounding in environmental health science and policy, and then allows students to tailor further coursework to their interests in environmental epidemiology; environmental exposures and risk assessment; community-based environmental health and justice; or global ecology, environmental sustainability, and health.
-A final academic project and hands-on experience in a work setting complete the MPH concentration in environmental health.
-Our graduates find rewarding careers in public agencies, nonprofit organizations, and research and consulting settings.
+The Master of Public Health program with a concentration in Environmental Health (EH) prepares students to move into the front lines of public health.
+The curriculum first provides a firm grounding in environmental health science and policy, and then allows students to tailor coursework to their interests in environmental epidemiology; environmental exposure and risk assessment; global ecology, environmental sustainability, and health; or community-based environmental health and justice.
+A final academic project and hands-on experience in a work setting complete the MPH concentration in Environmental Health.
+Our MPH graduates with the Environmental Health concentration work today as directors and analysts of public health or environmental health for cities and towns, as program managers, health educators, and environmental inspectors in state and federal health agencies, and in many roles in nonprofit agencies.
+Other alumni hold research positions in public and private health research organizations, work as consultants in private companies conducting health risk assessments, or are physicians in occupational and environmental clinics.

 Concentration Requirements (minimum 16 credits)

-As part of the minimum 16 credits of concentration credits, all Environmental Health concentrators must earn a B- or better in EH 768, Toxicology (4 credits), and successfully complete a 4-credit course that is a capstone course for the concentration (see list below in the Culminating Experience section).
+All EH concentrators must earn a B- or better in EH 725, Analytical Methods in Environmental Health (2 credits) and EH 768, Introduction to Toxicology (4 credits).
+Students must also successfully complete a 4-credit capstone course for the concentration (see list below in the Culminating Experience section).

-The remaining 8 concentration credits come from EH courses numbered 700 or above, except EH 717 Introduction to Environmental Health, or from these courses that carry Environmental Health concentration credit:
+The remaining 6 concentration credits come from EH courses numbered 700 or above (except EH 708 Introduction to Environmental Health, EH 717 Foundations of Environmental Health, or EH 765 Survey of Environmental Health)—or from these courses that carry EH concentration credit:

 - EP 752 Cancer Epidemiology